toilatester/sonar-microsoft-teams-notifier/README.md

 - **Automated Notifications**: Receive automated notifications in your Microsoft Teams channels whenever a SonarQube analysis is completed for your project.

+## Prerequisites

+Before setting up the Sonar Microsoft Teams Notifier plugin, make sure you have set up the incoming webhook in your Microsoft Teams channel by following the guide provided in the [Microsoft Teams documentation](https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook?tabs=dotnet).

 ## Installation

 To set up the Sonar Microsoft Teams Notifier plugin, follow these steps: